ckeditor/ckeditor5/packages/ckeditor5-autoformat/docs/features/autoformat.md

 * {@link features/text-transformation Automatic text transformation} &ndash; Enables automatic turning snippets such as `(tm)` into `™` and `"foo"` into `“foo”`.
 * {@link features/link#autolink-feature Autolink} &ndash; Turns the links and email addresses typed or pasted into the editor into active URLs.
 * {@link features/mentions Mentions} &ndash; Brings support for smart autocompletion.
-* {@link features/markdown Markdown output} &ndash; Output your content as Markdown formatted text.
+* {@link features/markdown Markdown output} &ndash; Output your content as Markdown instead of HTML and use CKEditor 5 as a WYSIWYG Markdown editor.

 ## Installation